 That 1980s Place Where Nostalgic Homages Are From…

-Stranger Things | Trailer 1 [HD] | Netflix, Netflix US & Canada, www youtube.com
+Stranger Things | Trailer 2[HD] | Netflix, Netflix US & Canada and pics from Netflix Streaming Services

-Within the plot, it has all the ingredients for an 1980s movie, a band of boys, their bullies, a bad guy scientist, a misfit brother, a ’80s douchebag, a cop with a heart and that iconic 80s mother figure.
-The 80s matriarch was the actress that you always recognised in the film from some other movie, but never knew her name unless you were of a certain age.
+Within the plot, it has all the ingredients for a 1980s movie.
+Listed as a band of boys, their bullies, a bad guy scientist, a misfit brother, a douchebag, a cop with a heart and that iconic 80s mother figure.
+The 1980s matriarch was the actress that you always recognised in the film from some other movie, but never knew her name unless you were of a certain age.

 Ted Danson Matthew Modine.

-So whats all the commotion about?
+So what’s all the commotion about?
 Set in Hawkins, Indiana, a wee town where everyone knows everybody.
 It starts in Hawkins Laboratory, where a scientist is attacked by an unseen monster.
-Meanwhile, a band of four of Dungeons and Dragons fans – Dustin, Lucas, Will and Steve – become three when one of them disappears mysteriously after three of them bike home after a game session, one dark night.
+Meanwhile, a band of four Dungeons and Dragons fans – Dustin, Lucas, Will and Mike – become three when one of them disappears mysteriously after three of them bike home after a game session, one dark night.

-On the run is Eleven, an almost mute, psychokintic girl with shaved hair and distinctive clothing.
+On the run is Eleven, an almost mute, psychokinetic girl with shaved hair and distinctive clothing.
 She has been subjected to experiments from birth by her nasty father figure Martin from the evil laboratory.
-The boys discover this girl – after she’s killed a few of Martin’s team who hunted her down – knows Will’s whereabouts… so Steve takes her in to learn more, finding she speaks few words.
-However the bad guys are after them, and the monster is a lurking..
+The boys discover this girl – after she’s killed a few of Martin’s team who hunted her down – knows Will’s whereabouts.
+Mike takes her in to learn more, finding she speaks a few words.
+However the bad guys are after them, and the monster is lurking.

-The film also used props to support the Spielberg film homage theory, be it the boys bikes to a disguise also used in ET for El using a wee frock and blonde wig.
-But also with the influences from the darker side of a Stephen King film, namely Stand By Me for the boys and influences of Carrie (1976) in El.
+The film also used props to support the Spielberg film homage theory, be it the boys’ bikes to a disguise also used in ET for El using a wee frock and blonde wig.
+But also with the influences from the darker side of a Stephen King film, namely Stand By Me (1986) for the boys and influences of Carrie (1976) in El.